Markets, Germany wary as Hollande wins in France

 The rest of his cabinet is likely to feature veterans like Laurent Fabius, a prime minister under President Francois Mitterrand, along with younger faces and women.

-(Additional reporting by Brian Love, Daniel Flynn, John Irish, Elizabeth Pineau, Sybille de la Hamaide Geert De Clercq and Alexandria Sage; Writing by Daniel Flynn and Catherine Bremer; Editing by Alastair Macdonald)
+(Additional reporting by Brian Love, Catherine Bremer, Daniel Flynn, John Irish, Elizabeth Pineau, Sybille de la Hamaide Geert De Clercq, Alexandria Sage and Leigh Thomas; Writing by Daniel Flynn and Catherine Bremer; Editing by Paul Taylor and Alastair Macdonald)